System Requirements & Compatibility

 • No Cloud: Your traffic data is never sent to external servers or developers.

-• Open Source Roots: This feature is built on the official nlbwmon package, trusted by the global OpenWrt community.
+• Open Source Roots: This feature is built on the official nlbwmon package and vnStat, trusted by the global OpenWrt community.